onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Add

-* Add bouncesEnable propert to Android.
+* Add bouncesEnable property to Android.
 You can set the bounce effect for Android as well.
-Default is false, which means not show the bounce effect on Android, and not bounce the webview on iOS.
+Default is false, which means not show the bounce effect on Android, and not bounce the web view on iOS.
 * Add a refresh button in iOS's built-in tool bar.
 * Add zoom feature to both iOS and Android.
-Now you can set the zoomEnable property to let your users zoom-in or zoom-out webview by a pinch gesture.
+Now you can set the zoomEnable property to let your users zoom-in or zoom-out web view by a pinch gesture.
 * Add Reload method, you can reload the current page now from code.

 #### Fix

-* Ignore the ssl check in Andoird, it is useful when you are testing your page with a certification you create yourself.
+* Ignore the ssl check in Android, it is useful when you are testing your page with a certification you create yourself.
 Otherwise, you can not get pass from it.
 * Log order issue on Android.
 Now the create and show events can be logged correctly.

 ---